irworkshop/accountability_datacleaning/R_tap/nv/contribs/docs/nv_contribs_diary.md

 tables.

 > Your report will generate 6 fixed width ASCII text file(s) compressed
-> into one Zip file named in the format
+> into one Zip file named in the format “CampaignFinance.43993.\<Today’s
-> “CampaignFinance.43993.&lt;Today’s Date&gt;.zip”\*.
-Below you will
-> find the format of each file:
+> Date>.zip”\*.
+Below you will find the format of each file:

 ### Age